cindytsai/cindytsai/README.md

 ### 🔭 I’m currently working on ...
 - Bridging high-performance simulations written in C/C++/Fortran to Python and Jupyter ecosystems in high-performance computing clusters.
+- Building volume rendering visualization tool for black hole and gravity.
 - Building data pipelines without execution using LLM and Python AST for transparency and reproducibility.
 - Building tool-discovery and tool-searching platforms using graphs.